October 23rd 2025

 Plain Feels Like Modern Support

 Plain is building for the people doing the work, not just their managers.
-As one of our newest clients put it, "designed for actual humans."
+As one of our customers put it, it’s “designed for actual humans.”

-Because modern support shouldn't feel like a tool.
-It's a way of working.
+Because modern support shouldn’t feel like work – it should feel like a way of working.

 From Managing Support to Designing It